-Ashtanga with Elliot 2020 Yoga Workshop Series
+Ashtanga Yoga with Elliot 2021 Yoga Workshop Series

 This year I have decided to do something deeper and more durable for my yoga students.